- Where do new students go to check in?

 15. How do I register for Family Orientation? | Back to top.

-There is no registration required to attend Virtual Family Orientation.
-Presentations will be posted throughout the month of August on the Family Orientation webpage.
+There is no registration required to attend the Virtual Family Orientation.
+Presentations are made available on the Family Orientation webpage.

 16. Are first-year students allowed to have a vehicle the first year? | Back to top.